Best Things to Do in Kandy, Sri Lanka

 Day 1 – Visit the Tooth Temple, the World Buddhist Museum, and take a walk around the lake.
 In the evening you can attend a traditional dance show.

-Day 2 – Rent a scooter or hire a tuk-tuk for the day to visit the Botanical Garden, the three temple, a tea factory, a spice garden, and the Railway Museum.
+Day 2 – Rent a scooter or hire a tuk-tuk for the day to visit the Botanical Garden, the three temples, a tea factory, a spice garden, and the Railway Museum.
 It seems like a lot, but if you live early in the morning, you won’t have to rush.

 Day 3 – Go trekking in Udawatta Kele, then head to your next destination.